-Once a year the GVCC's PAC, the CREDC and the ICC work together to create the Shared Legislative Agenda document that is the strong, unified voice of the top issues that affect local business.
+Once a year GVCC's PAC, the Columbia River Economic Development Council (CREDC) and Identity Clark County (ICC) work together to create the 2019 Shared Legislative Agenda document that is the strong, unified voice of the top issues that affect local business.

 The July 2018 Public Affairs Committee meeting was packed with lots of tremendous information.
 We led off with Teresa Brum, Economic Development Director with the City of Vancouver, describing the purpose of and the issues which could be addressed by a Downtown Improvement District (“DID”).
 A DID is a self-funded mechanism for a business district’s management and revitalization.
 It can address issues such as public safety, cleaning/trash removal, business development, parking and the like.
 If adopted, the DID becomes and is funded by a special property tax assessment, designed for building owners and not business owners.
 If put in place, there would be a rate payers advisory board with the Vancouver’s Downtown Association (VDA) acting as the City’s primary partner with control over funds collected and the vendors hired.
 There are currently about twenty-five (25) DIDs in place in the State, and Vancouver is one of the largest cities in the State without a DID.